manicprone/joint-kit/README.md

 ## Joint Constructor

-The Joint Library is an instantiable Class.
-It's instances are "_Joints_".
+The Joint Kit module is an instantiable Class.
+Its instances are _Joints_.

-The `joint-lib` package is exposed this way, so that multiple Joint instances can be utilized within an application.
+Multiple Joint instances can be utilized within a single application.

 **Example Joint Instantiation:**